coopdevs/trytond_provision/README.md

 You can find more information about Ansible [here](http://docs.ansible.com/)

-> :warning: This repository assume that your Tryton repository is in [Mercurial](https://www.mercurial-scm.org/).
+> :warning: This repository assumes that your Tryton repository is in [Mercurial](https://www.mercurial-scm.org/).
 Please take care of that :warning:

 ## Playbooks